800 - BUSINESS PROCEDURES

 Code No.: 821

-The board secretary will report to the board each month about the receipts, disbursements, and balances of the various funds.
-This statement shall be distributed at the regular monthly board meeting.
+The board secretary will report to the board each month about the receipts, disbursements and balances of various funds.
+This report will be in written form and sent to the board with the agenda for the board meeting.

 Date of Adoption/Review/Revision: